Not got a BEng to your name? Not a problem. We explore how to get into engineering without a BEng.

 By looking at the entry requirements of graduate schemes for the types of roles that interest you, as well as the accreditation requirements for the relevant professional institution, you can fine-tune your expertise to make yourself more attractive to potential employers.

-Five things to research when looking at graduate jobs
+Five things to research when looking at engineering graduate jobs

 To ensure you have the skills and experience graduate employers are looking for before you apply, here’s a handy checklist to aid your research: